 Air purifiers aren't a one-size-fits-all solution.
 The technology you select is one of the biggest factors in the overall cost.
 Basic media filters are the most budget-friendly option, while high-efficiency HEPA systems that capture the smallest particles sit at the higher end of the price spectrum.
 In between, you have electronic air cleaners and UV light systems, each with its own price point and specific function.
 The right choice depends on your specific concerns, whether it's dust, allergens, germs, or odors.
 We can help you explore all the indoor air quality services available to find the perfect fit for your family’s needs and budget.

-Your Current HVAC System
+Is Your Current HVAC System Compatible?

 Your existing heating and cooling system is another crucial piece of the puzzle.
 A brand-new HVAC unit will likely integrate seamlessly with most modern purifiers.
 However, an older system might need modifications to accommodate a new air purifier, especially a high-efficiency one that could otherwise restrict airflow.
 Sometimes, ductwork needs to be adjusted or electrical work is required to support the new unit.
 A professional assessment is the best way to determine if your current setup is compatible or if any extra work will be needed, which would add to the installation cost.